PramithaMJ/job-analysis-MapReduce/README.md

-# Technical Skills Analysis using MapReduce
+# Hadoop & Spark Job Market Analysis

 ## University of Ruhuna - Faculty of Engineering
 ### Assignment 1 - Semester 7 (May 2025)